thadrigby/data-structures-problem/README.md

 * To keep both containers equally full, you could:
   * Create a variable that tells you which container you're going to use next, then when you've used it, point the variable to the other container
   * Create a boolean variable that when true, indicates using one container and when false, indicates you should use the other.
 Change the boolean every time a student is assigned.

+###3.
+(Black Diamond) Make sure there are no repeats of users in a room

+**Hints**
+* See the `chatrooms` variable?
+What data struture does that look like?
+How could you use it to make sure there are no repeated users?